 To view your child’s bill or financial aid, your child has to give you permission to see the information in Duke’s online system (ACES).
 Each parent should be given separate access.
 On your child’s ACES homepage, under Personal Information at the bottom of the Student Center, there is a link to Relationships/Guest .
 Your child can activate this link to grant you access to his or her student account.
 Once you are granted access, you will get an email with instructions on how to get started.
-For instructions on how your child can enable guest access, click here.
+Please see these instructions on how your child can enable guest access.

 If you have your own health insurance, you must request a waiver of Duke’s insurance by providing proof that your child is already covered.
 This waiver process will be available through the student's DukeHub portal.
 Once the waiver is granted, any charge for Duke’s insurance on the student account will be removed.
 You can also contact the health insurance manager with any questions about waiving Duke’s health insurance.
 Click here for instructions on how to complete the health insurance process.